htso/Coronavirus_Epidemic/README.md

 ### Results
-Fig 1 is today's prediction.
+This is the latest prediction on the number of confirmed cases.

 ![predict1](latest-prediction.png)

-The rate of infection is dropping gradually, as could be seen in Fig 2.
+The rate of infection is dropping gradually, as could be seen below.

 ![beta](plots/Beta-history.png)